mwpenny/portal64-still-alive/documentation/levels/level_objects/button.md

 Although intended for cubes, the secondary signal will be emitted when any grabbable object over the button's threshold of `1.9` is placed on it.
-Currently cubes are the only objects that satisfy this criterion with a mass of `2.0`.
+Currently cubes and turrets are the only objects that satisfy this criterion.